Tre5et/dynview/config.md

 ### Condition
 - `type`: One of `MSPT`, `MEMORY` or `PLAYERS`.
 The kind of condition this is.

-All of the following need to be met for the rule to be active:
+All the following need to be met for the rule to be active:

 - `min`: The minimum MSPT, Memory usage (in percent) or online Players required for the rule to be active.
 - `max`: The maximum MSPT, Memory usage (in percent) or online players allowed for the rule to be active.
-- `value`: A list of (case-insensitive) player names separated by `,`.
-The string can be prefixed with the following values change when the rule is active:
+- `value`: A list of (case-insensitive) player names (only active if `type` is `PLAYERS`) separated by `,`.
+The string can be prefixed with the following values to specify when the rule is active:
   - No prefix: Any of the specified players are online
   - `&`: All of the specified players are online
   - `!`: Any not specified player is online